Booking & FAQ

 There are a few stipulations for having me travel to you:

-• Natural light tintype sessions are only bookable during the most temperamental weather months here in Colorado so May, June, July, September & October.
-Any month outside of that range is tricky but not completely out of the equation just shoot me an email!
+Natural light tintype sessions are only bookable during the most temperamental weather months here in Colorado so May, June, July, September & October.
+Any month outside of that range are tricky but not completely out of the equation just shoot me an email!

-• I cannot shoot tintypes inside of your home.
+Making tintypes at or inside of your home will need to be worked out with me through email.
 Modern day windows have a UV protection on them which blocks out the light needed for wet plate.
-Your home would have to be large enough for me to setup my full studio strobe lights.
+Your home would have to be large enough for me to setup full studio strobe lights.
+Porches, front and backyards, gardens, etc are amazing and I can definitely work within those parameters.

-• At this time I cannot travel to you within a 48-hour notice so please book as far in advance that you can.
+If you would like for me to travel to you I require at least a 48-hour notice but booking as far in advance that you can is highly encouraged.
 Since I have to break down my studio to pack a bunch of equipment I normally block off my schedule the day before and the day after any travel session.

 What should I wear to my session?